go-micah/chat-cli/README.md

 ## Model Config

-There are several flags you can use to overide the default config settings.
+There are several flags you can use to override the default config settings.
 Not all config settings are used by each model.

     --max-tokens defaults to 500
     --temperature defaults to 1